Habitat Management Overview

 Beaver control is another essential tactic used to maintain quality trout habitat.
 The United States Department of Agriculture is contracted with Trout Stamp dollars to remove problem beaver and their dams on about 35 stream miles in the Brule River watershed.
 Each fall Department biologists and Federal trappers walk and/or canoe the entire stretch to find and remove problem beaver that would either block trout from reaching upstream spawning areas or, if not removed, eventually destroy trout habitat.
 The Club and the Department have also combined efforts to remove problem culverts that also block spawning runs.

-A more detailed description of the management of the south-shore streams between Superior and Ashland was published in the Wisconsin Natural Resources Magazine in 2005.
-Click to see Little Streams Feed a Big Fishery.
+A more detailed description of the management of the south-shore streams between Superior and Ashland was published in the Wisconsin Natural Resources Magazine in 2005 (click on Little Streams).

 Restored in-stream habitat on a tributary near Stones Bridge.

 Photo courtesy of Wisconsin Department of Natural Resources.

 Click on Habitat Project Table to see project maps, descriptions, and photos of many of the joint Brule River Sportsmen's Club - Wisconsin DNR Fisheries and Wisconsin DNR Fisheries projects.